For the National Cervical Screening Program (NCSP), participation refers to the proportion of people aged 25–74 who screened in a 5-year period.

 Note that lower participation rates are expected among people aged 70–74 as they have re-entered the target age group under the renewed NCSP after having left the previous program after age 69.

-- After adjusting for difference in population age structure across the states and territories, the estimated age-standardised participation rate in the Australian Capital Territory was 6% higher than the national participation rate (67% and 63% respectively).
+- After adjusting for difference in population age structure across the states and territories, the age-standardised participation rate in the Australian Capital Territory was 1.04 times higher than the national participation rate (71% and 68% respectively) with a difference of 3 percentage points between the two rates.